 Jarrett must have reasoned, “Enough of fast jazz.”
 Also, “Enough of electric music,” which was at that time in full ascent everywhere else.
 Working with Miles Davis had taught Jarrett that he didn’t like to plug in.

 Jarrett was interested in folk music, in vocal expression, in the avant garde.
 So he doubled down on a kind of anti-virtuosity.
 Charlie Haden and Paul Motian were totally idiosyncratic players.
 Haden was already there, Motian was growing fast.
-Rather than celebrate his own pianism further, Jarrett decided he needed a rough-hewn voice in the lead voice: Dewey Redman, the soulful tenor saxophonist who came to prominence with Ornette Coleman just a couple of years earlier.
+Rather than celebrate his own pianism further, Jarrett decided he needed a rough-hewn voice as the lead voice: Dewey Redman, the soulful tenor saxophonist who came to prominence with Ornette Coleman just a couple of years earlier.

 The three LPs for Atlantic proper (not for the subsidiary Vortex) were all made at the same sessions.
 In some ways the trio music without Redman, collected on The Mourning of a Star, is the least interesting, but there are still worthy tracks.